 Being Free: has opened up all kinds of opportunities for collaboration.
 By joining forces with some really talented strategic thinkers, designers, scripters, photographers, filmmakers and many other creative minds, I help clients define and then communicate their ideas and values with added clarity.

-I strongly believe that architecture and design should be accessible to everybody, and enjoy working on public-facing and/or community-based projects which allow a little more space for experimentation and surprise.
-Some of these personal projects are shown here.
+I strongly believe that architecture and design should be accessible to everybody, so I also enjoy working on public-facing and/or community-based projects which allow a little more space for experimentation and surprise.

 Emma Keyte, Founder